innocodive/lets-learn-es2015/lesson1.md

 		myName : "Max"
 	};						// will throw an error
 ```

+`newObject` variable doesn't hold the actual object but a reference to that object.
+That is why the content of the object can be modified, but not the binding/reference to that object.

 <h4>Temporal Dead Zone (TDZ)</h4>
 When Javascript Engine reads through your code, it would look for the variable declarations.
 If it finds `var` declarations, it would be hoisted to the top of the global scope or a function scope.
 Because hoisting for `let` and `const` wouldn't work, they will be put in the Temporal Dead Zone.
 TDZ is basically <b>accessing-too-early</b> error.
 We need to also mention the unusual behaviour of `typeof`.
 We use `typeof` to check if any variable is declared or not.
 If the variable is declared using `let` after we check its type, it will throw a reference error.
 Because the variable is in TDZ.
 To avoid these type error, we should always declare the `let` vars before we access them.
 Have a look at the example below: